This is Kind of Obsessed, a column about all the stuff our team is really, really into right now.

 Seiko’s army of fans will find nothing unusual about my experience.
-The particular watch in question is from the Seiko 5 Sports collection that was announced just last year in 2019, and it represents exactly the kind of value and character those Seiko fans won’t shut up about.
+The particular watch in question is from the rebooted Seiko 5 Sports collection, and it represents exactly the kind of value and character those Seiko fans won’t shut up about.
 We’re talking around $300 at retail for something that offers so much more than that price would suggest.

 Visually, this is a classic Seiko dive watch with DNA from the brand’s iconic SKX line.
 Does it bother me that the Seiko 5 Sports, like some other popular watches, is styled like a dive watch but is only rated for 100m of water resistance?
 If it had 30m of water-resistance, like a dress watch, it would bother me.
 This watch, however, is ready for just about anything you can throw at it — including water.

 I’ll probably go back to my other humble but beloved wrist companions eventually, but the Seiko 5 Sports probably has even the fanciest watches in the world beat in one important metric — and that’s fun.